guilleng/c-programming-a-modern-approach-solutions/chapter06/projects/01/README.md

 # Chapter 06 - Project 01

 Write a program that finds the largest in a series of numbers entered by the user.
-The program must prompt the user to enter numbers one by one, When the user enters `0` or a negative number, the program must display the largest non-negative number entered:
+The program must prompt the user to enter numbers one by one.
+When the user enters `0` or a negative number, the program must display the largest non-negative number entered:

 ```
 Enter a number: 60